 Travel the Icefields Parkway

 The Icefields Parkway is a stretch of roadway connecting and located in both Banff and Jasper National Parks.
 This is one of the most scenic roadways in the world!
 There are literally incredible mountains surrounding you all throughout the whole drive!
 Scenic overlooks, hiking trails, and beautiful turquoise lakes abound.
+I personally think the Icefields Parkway is one of the best things about Canada.

 Places you do not want to miss are Peyto Lake, Bow Lake, and the Columbia Icefield where you can take a guided tour and walk on the Athabasca Glacier!
 The Saskatchewan River Crossing, about halfway through the drive, is the only place to stop for gas, so be sure to plan ahead.
 There’s also a small store and a restaurant there.
 At Bow Lake, there is a small lodge and restaurant to stay and grab a bite to eat.
 You’ll want a car to really experience the full parkway and take your time taking in the beauty and snapping photos.